Anne Mills Archbold: Marriage

 In 1906 Archbold made a tour of the Far East, passing through Hong Kong and becoming one of the first Western women to visit Tibet.
 In Tibet she met Armar Dayrolles Saunderson, son of British member of parliament and Leader of the Ulster Unionist Party Edward James Saunderson.
 Archbold's engagement to Saunderson was announced in the US on June 14, 1906.
 On June 16 English newspapers announced that the wedding had already taken place on Cuttyhunk Island in Buzzard's Bay, Massachusetts.
 The couple were at Saundersons' family seat, Castle Saunderson in Ireland, by October and honeymooned in Europe.
 Their first child, Lydia Ann, was born in France and was sponsored at her baptism by Grand Duke Michael Mikhailovich of Russia and presented at the British court.

 The death of Saunderson's father in 1906 allowed him to purchase the Foxlease estate in Hampshire, England.
 Archbold, Saunderson and Lydia traveled to the US on the RMS Lusitania in 1908, making headlines for bringing with them two lion cubs the family had captured on a big game hunt in Africa.
 The lions were not permitted to be taken beyond the docks and ended up as star attractions at the Bronx Zoo.
 Archbold was a keen hunter, she donated big game trophies to several natural history museums and had others made into exotic furnishings.
-Archbold and Saunderson discussed big game hunting in Africa with Teddy Roosevelt at Oyster Bay in 1910.
+Archbold and Saunderson discussed big game hunting in Africa with Theodore Roosevelt at Oyster Bay in 1910.
 Archbold also held records for big game fishing.

 Archbold gave birth to her second child and first son, Armar Edward, in 1909.
 A second son, John Dana, was born at Bar Harbor, Maine, in 1911 and her last child, a daughter, Moira, was born in 1912.
 After her father's death in 1916 Archbold received a two-ninths share of his estate, with her share worth around $9 million.

 Archbold separated from Saunderson in 1922 with US papers claiming she had been "held virtually captive" and Archbold quickly left Britain on a Standard Oil steamship with her children, despite them having been made wards of court.
 The divorce settlement left Foxlease to Archbold who, keen to sever all ties to England, wanted to give it to the Girl Guides.
 The Guides did not want to own the property as they were concerned about upkeep costs.
 The 24-bedroom house and 65 acre estate were instead donated to Princess Mary who gave it to a trust for the use of the Guides, who used it as a training and activity centre.
 Archbold and her children, who had used the Saunderson name, reverted to Archbold after the divorce.